 kphoto album

-KPhoto Album is once again made for KDE but can be used on any other desktop.
-Unlike the other software on this list, KPhoto Album does not work as well with other desktop environments as it does with KDE.
+KPhoto Album is made for KDE but can be used on any other desktop.
+Unlike the other software on this list, KPhoto Album does not work as well with different desktop environments as with KDE.
 That is to say, if you use KDE Plasma you can get the best out of KPhoto Album.
-Another unique feature of KPhoto Album is how it categorizes photos and time-based browsing.
+Another unique feature of the KPhoto Album is it categorizes photos and time-based browsing.
 Instead of showing you thumbnails directly, it gives you options to see photos from a category.
 There is a thumbnail option too.
 Wait, there’s more uniqueness to this thing.

 KPhoto Album has an Android Client as well.
-It lets you view all the photos on your phone right on your desktop without having to worry about cables on anything.
+It lets you view all the photos on your phone on your desktop without worrying about cables.
 Use it alongside KDE Connect and life will be amazing.
-It does feature various import and export options as well as editing features like others.
+It does feature various import and export options and editing features like others.

 As a result, it’s heavy, like digiKam and KDE itself.
 Upon the first launch, it will require you to set it up, and takes a while to load up anytime you launch it.